jagotu/BACIL/thesis_text/thesis_text.md

 _Scenario 1: As a `LocationHolder` is unique per object instance/method invocation/ etc., the reference to it is highly dynamic.
 The `LocationDescriptor` is only unique per object type/method definiton, but can only be reached through a dynamic chain._

-To make this more effective, we have to hold a separate reference to a `LocationDescriptor`.
+In order to make this more effective, we have to hold a separate reference to a `LocationDescriptor`.
 As every location-accessing instruction (in the implemented subset of CLI) will always use the same `LocationDescriptor`, this results in effective partial evaluation.
 The new implementation looks like this:

 ```Java
 public class LocationHolder {